Adroiti/docs-for-code-review-tools/tfsec/azure-database-secure-tls-policy.md

-Pattern: Use of outdated/insecure TLS version
+Pattern: Use of insecure TLS policy for Azure database

 Issue: -